-BLOCK I/O TRANSFERThe number of pages read from or written to disk files in the file system.
-This is not necessarily the same as the number of pages read and written from a user's program.DUMP TIMEThe time and date when the ACCBT program dumped
+BLOCK IO TRANS.
+The number of pages read from or written to disk files in the file system.
+This is not necessarily the same as the number of pages read and written from a user's program.

-DUMP TIME The time and date when the ACCRT program dumped RT system usage data to the file.
-All times and dates are as packed by SINTRAN, ie. year, month, day, hour, minute and second packed as 6, 4, 5, 5, 6 and 6 bits respectively.
+DUMP TIME The time and data when the ACCRT program dumped the RT system usage data to the file.
+All times and dates are as packed by SINTRAN, ie. year, month, day, hour, minute and second packed as 6,4,5,5,6 and 6 bits respectively.

-LOGOUT TIME The time and date when the user logged out.

-NUMBER OF PAGES Total number of pages printed including header and trailer.

-PRINT TIME The time when printing of the file started.
+- LOGOUT TIME The time and date when the user logged out. - No. OF PAGES Total number of pages printed including header and trailer. - PRINT TIME The time printing of the file finished.

-RT PROGRAM NAME The name (in SINTRAN III) of the RT program.
+RT-PROGRAM NAME The name (in SINTRAN III) of the RT-program.